Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "A very important temple.
 There’s a statue of the Buddha there, called the Emerald Buddha.
 It’s lived there for more than two hundred years...
 A very holy place.
 My father took me when I was small.
 I think I’d like to see it again..."

 Preed tailed off and Gorku tilted his head.
 "Buddha.
-I read that word when I looked up Clan Starmind," he said. *"Emerald* though?
+I read that word when I looked up Clan Starmind," he said. "*Emerald* though?
 A whole statue made of emerald?"

 "I think it’s actually Jade or Jasper," Preed admitted.
 "But still.
 Precious beyond what it’s made of."